Playboy-Player/pytorch_dart/README.md

 # pytorch_dart

 A dart wrapper for Libtorch,provides some fundametal bindings.
-You can use it as an alternative to NumPy.
+You can use it as an alternative to NumPy in your Flutter projects.

 ## Getting Started
 ### Add pytorch_dart to your pubspec.yaml